plivo-java-ee/plivo-java-ee/README.md

 <b>You should know the difference between java SE and java EE</b>:

 - Java SE (formerly J2SE) is the basic Java environment (you only need a JVM to use Java SE).
 - <b>Java EE is the enterprise edition of Java</b>.
 With it, you make websites, large scale applications, using more advanced api and more powerful services integrated in the platform.
-Besides the JVM, you need an application server Java EE-compatible, like Oracle GlassFish, Red Hat JBoss 6,7.x, Red Hat WildFly 8, IBM WebSphere, Apache Geronimo, Apache Tommee and others.
+Besides the JVM, you need an application server Java EE-compatible, like Oracle GlassFish, Red Hat JBoss 6,7.x, Red Hat WildFly 8, IBM WebSphere, Apache Geronimo, Apache Tomee and others.

 In your maven project you should have: